autobrr/autobrr.com/docs/configuration/irc.md

 * If you have more than one nick on the same network in will create a new connection.

 Adding or removing `indexers/networks/channels` can therefore break things.

-This is currently a bit buggy, but will be taken care of.

-There's currently no good way to monitor networks other than the log, and looking for `Monitoring #channel`, `JOIN` and `PING`.
-This is coming in the future.

 :::